 When I was a teenager, I didn’t understand eating disorders.
 Naively, I wondered why it was so hard for someone to “just eat” — someone who suffers with an ED has definitely heard that a lot!
 Based on epidemiological projections, an estimated 188,895 Irish people will experience an eating disorder at some point in their lives according to the HSE’s Model of Care for eating disorders.
 Later on I learned that eating disorders can be used as a coping mechanism and that it’s not fully about being fixated on outer appearance.
 Although EDs are different for everyone who experiences them, researchers have found broad similarities in those at risk of developing an ED.
 One of the strongest risk factors for an eating disorder is perfectionism and/or control.
 There may be things in life that are out of somebody’s control but what they eat and do with their body may be the biggest thing they have control over.
+But it’s good that there is Clementine St. Louis, a residential treatment program exclusively for adolescents of all genders seeking eating disorder treatment.

 Stereotypes that only models suffer from eating disorders is damaging because it means that people around you showing warning signs of an ED slip through the cracks if they don’t fit this stereotype.
 A yoga instructor?
 A personal trainer?
 A vegan blogger?
 These are jobs that center on health but they can also be the perfect jobs for someone to hide their ED behind.
 When I went on a trip with my friend Ish, her militant vegan diet and restriction on the times she ate didn’t seem weird because she’s a yoga instructor.
 I’d read about the benefits of vegan diets and saw Youtubers do intermittent fasting but the truth is, an ED can affect anyone.